Internet Smarts: Keeping Your Child Safe Online

 1. Face the truth about electronics.

 They're addictive.
-They change our brains.
+They change human brains, especially brains that are still developing.
 When we let our children use electronics, we are leaving them at the mercy of this addiction.
 That's why it is our responsibility to support our children in learning to manage their use of screens.
+This especially applies to social media.
+Accumulating research strongly argues that the more a person uses social media, the more they are prone to depression and anxiety.

 2. Take responsibility for your child's use of screens.

 Which electronics are you going to allow in your house?
 How can you teach your children to use each one responsibly?
-At what age is it appropriate to introduce each kind of screen to your child?
-It is the parent's right to manage their child's participation online because that is a public sphere (unlike a journal, for instance, which is private.)
+At what age is it appropriate to introduce each kind of screen and app to your child?
+It's the parent's responsibility to manage their child's participation online because that is a public sphere (unlike a journal, for instance, which is private), meaning that the parent both needs to keep the child safe, and teach the child to be a responsible digital citizen.

 3. Walk your talk.

 Needless to say, if you barely look up from your phone when you're with your child, you can expect your child to act the same way in a few years.
 Children often say "My mom snaps at me when I interrupt her when she's on her computer...."
-That's only natural.
+That impulse is only natural.
 But is whatever you're doing at that moment really more important than your child?
+Model the relationship with technology that you want your child to have.

 - Keep all screen usage in the public areas of your home.